 3) Protected Access Specifier

-In C++, the protected access specifier is mainly utilized to specify that a class member can be accessed within the class itself and by its derived classes.
-It means that any function or object cannot access the protected members of the class outside the class.
-The protected members of a class are typically used to represent the implementation of a class that must be accessible to its derived classes.
+In C++, the protected access specifier is primarily used to indicate that a class member can be accessed within the class and by its subclasses.
+This restricts access to the protected members from functions or objects outside the class.
+Protected members are commonly employed to encapsulate the class's implementation details that need to be available to its derived classes.

 C++ Encapsulation Example using Access Specifier